tfelbr/FMBP/README.md

     poetry run python -m examples.smart_home.smart_home
     ```
 - For the drones, first run the Python file and then start the simulation with ``./gradlew runDrones`` inside the simulation's repository.
 This command installs all dependencies, builds the Scala classes and runs the simulation.
-  > [!IMPORTANT]
-  > Make sure to start the Python program **before** the Alchemist simulation.
-Otherwise, the simulation cannot find the REST endpoints and will crash.
     ```bash
     python examples.drones.drones
     # or, if you use poetry